-• ARDOT purchased Transcend Spatial Solutions Intersection Manager software Fall of 2017.
+• ARDOT purchased RIZING Geospatial's Intersection Manager software Fall of 2017.
 This software utilizes the all public road LRS or ARNOLD to generate intersections.
 It provides the unique identifier, identifies the crossing routes, calculates the approach segments/angle, and allows for us to enter the junction geometry and traffic control present.
 We made the final initial run in May 2019 and started maintaining it as the system changes.
+Methodology to input junction geometry and traffic control are underway.
+We have 30% left to go to have all public road intersection data completed.
+After that, we will be in full data maintenance mode as routes are updated.